7rikazhexde/json2vars-setter/README.md

 ### Outputs

 > [!IMPORTANT]
-> - In order to reference them in both steps and jobs, outputs must be specified.<br>Please check the [Example JSON File](#example-json-file) section for details.
+> - In order to reference them in both steps and jobs, outputs must be specified.<br>Please check the [Examples](#examples) section for details.

 | Output            | Description                |
 |-------------------|----------------------------|